Expanded vaccine rollout in US spawns a new set of problems

 “We’re not done with our health care workers, and we actually don’t have enough vaccine right now to be able to get done more quickly,” Public Health Director Barbara Ferrer said.
 “We haven’t heard back from the state about vaccine availability and how it would be distributed.”

-Santa Clara County public health officials said the county of 2 million people had only enough vaccine to inoculate people 75 and older, not the 65-and-older crowd.
+Santa Clara County health officials said the county of 2 million people had only enough vaccine to inoculate people 75 and older, not the 65-and-older crowd.

 “It’s almost like a beauty contest.
-And this should not be a beauty contest,” Santa Clara County Supervisor Cindy Chavez said.
+And this should not be a beauty contest,” County Supervisor Cindy Chavez said.
 “This is about life and death.”

 In Mississippi, officials said new appointments will probably have to wait until a hoped-for shipment of vaccines in mid-February.

 “Neither the county health department drive-through sites, nor the … vaccine scheduling website was designed to accommodate the monumental surge we are currently experiencing,” the state Health Department said.
-State officials said they “understand the frustration brought on by this sudden change of plans.”
+State officials said they “understand the frustration.”

 In South Carolina, Kershaw Health in Camden implored people not to call its hospitals or doctors to schedule vaccine appointments after receiving more than 1,000 requests in two days.
+State health authorities said their hot line got 5,000 calls on Wednesday.

+Francis Clark said she tried repeatedly to schedule an appointment for her 81-year-old mother, who lives alone outside Florence, South Carolina, and doesn’t have internet access.
+But the local hospital had no openings on Wednesday, Clark said, and the other vaccination sites are too far away.

 Meanwhile, some states, like Minnesota, are waiting before throwing open the doors.